 That means you don’t need to add extra vitamin doses or hide supplement pills into your dog’s meals.
 All you have to do is receive the meal deliveries, defrost the meal, warm it up and serve fresh to your furkids.

 Note: If your dog has underlining health conditions or any illnesses, they may need a special diet with extra specific nutrients.
-So do check with your vet on that and speak to our friendly pet nutrition experts if your dog has prescribed medication and supplements.
+So do check with your vet on that and speak to our friendly Petchef Advisors if your dog has prescribed medication and supplements.

 Feature Image Credit: PetMD